qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step4.md

 - Delete the resources by their kind + name: `kubectl delete pod nginx`{{execute}};
 - Delete the resources by filenames: `kubectl delete --filename ./pod.yml`{{execute}}.

-If you deploy many resources, it is convenient to use the second approach.
+> If you deploy many resources, it is convenient to use the second approach.

 With Kubernetes, you can pre-initialize your Pod before running the main image using [initContainers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 You can gracefully stop your Pod or run the command right after the Pod was started using [`preStop` and `postStart` hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks), and many many more.
-In most cases, you will never use it, but keep in mind that you can do everything to run your application smoothly in the Kubernetes cluster.
+In most cases, you will rarely use it, but keep in mind that you can do everything to run your application smoothly in the Kubernetes cluster.
 For all of the available options, please read the Kubernetes Documentation.

 To summarize: